ysndr/MSc-Thesis/chapter/methodology.md

 ### Record Shorthand

-Nickel supports a shorthand syntax to efficiently define nested records.
+Nickel supports a shorthand syntax to efficiently define nested records similarly to how nested record fields are accessed.
-As a comparison the example in [@lst:nickel-record-shorthand] uses the shorthand syntax with resolves to the semantically equivalent record defined in [@lst:nickel-record-no-shorthand]
+As a comparison the example in [@lst:nickel-record-shorthand] uses the shorthand syntax which resolves to the semantically equivalent record defined in [@lst:nickel-record-no-shorthand]

 ```{.nickel #lst:nickel-record-shorthand caption="Nickel record using shorthand"}
 {